 Not Understanding the Impact on Your Credit Score

 Collections accounts are listed on credit reports, and they negatively impact the consumer’s credit score.
-This type of account is showing that there is a debt owed, so it is considered derogatory information that is harmful.
+This type of account shows that there is a debt owed, so it is considered derogatory information that is harmful.
 When someone continues to ignore their debt, it will continue to be reported as unpaid, causing a drop in score.
-And a low score can make lenders see a consumer as a risk and question their ability to manage their finances.
+A low score can make lenders see a consumer as a risk and question their ability to manage their finances.

 People have different ways of dealing with debt collectors.
 Valid debt or not, certain mistakes that are made when dealing with debt collectors can be costly to consumers and can have a significant negative impact on their lives.